brettz9/eslint-plugin-query/README.md

     <https://github.com/sindresorhus/eslint-plugin-unicorn/issues/238>,
     and <https://github.com/eslint/eslint/issues/11747>.
     1. Would ideally allow sorting (see <https://eslint.org/docs/developer-guide/working-with-custom-formatters#using-rule-metadata>?)
+        1. Note: Could implement with new formatter, and the formatter could be used for other purposes as well (e.g., showing rule errors by `meta.type` or in this case, by query)
     1. Also lint to ensure even unexpired to-dos have an actual date format (see Unicorn to-do rule).
 Could use `jsdoc/match-description` if Unicorn isn't supporting (and option